elementalsouls/Cyanide-Framework_v0.2/README.md

 # Cyanide-Framework-v0.2
 ElementalSouls present you a framework which is suited for everyone in the cybersecurity community.
-This Framework is called The Cynaide Framework
+This Framework is called The Cyanide Framework
 This Framework consists of various sections as explained below with many tools in each section

 <p align="center">